-Ratio Formula Significance in Analysis Overall Capital Adequacy Ratio (CAR) As reported to the regulator (RBI/NHB) [Tier-I Capital + Tier-II Capital] / Risk Weighted Assets High CAR indicates the ability of the lendi institution to undertake additional busine and high capacity to absorb unexpect losses.
-Lower CAR indicates lower losses. from the standpoint of r absorption capabilities.
-CAR is also viewed from the standpoint of regulatory norms for each line of business in the financial services space.
-Common Equity Tier 1 (CET 1) As reported to the regulator (RBI/NHB) CET 1 Capital / Risk Weighted Assets It is the primary source of funds for a bank and highest quality of regulatory capital which indicates extent of support available to banks to absorb losses so that regular business functions are not affected.
+Ratio Formula Significance in Analysis Overall Capital As reported to the regulator (RBI/NHB) High CAR indicates the ability of the lending institution to undertake additional business Adequacy Ratio (CAR) [Tier-I Capital + Tier-II Capital] / Risk Weighted Assets and high capacity to absorb unexpected losses.
+Lower CAR indicates lower loss absorption capabilities.
+CAR is also viewed Tier-I CAR As reported to the regulator (RBI/NHB) from the standpoint of regulatory norms for each line of business in the financial services Tier-I Capital / Risk Weighted Assets space.
+Common Equity Tier 1 (CET 1)^ As reported to the regulator (RBI/NHB) CET 1 Capital / Risk Weighted Assets It is the primary source of funds for a bank and highest quality of regulatory capital which indicates extent of support available to banks to absorb losses so that regular business functions are not affected.
 High CET 1 ratio indicates greater capital cushion to survive economic downturns.
-Overall Gearing Ratio Total Debt / Tangible Networth This ratio indicates the extent of financial leverage in an entity and is a measure of financial risk.
+This ratio indicates the extent of financial leverage in an entity and is a measure of financial risk.
 Though higher leverage would indicate higher returns to equity shareholders, the degree of risk increases for debt holders in case of uncertainty or volatility of asset quality & earnings.

-CASA (Demand deposits + Savings deposits)/ Total deposits High CASA usually means large proportion of bank's deposits is from low cost current and savings account, rather than term deposits.
+High CASA Ratio usually means large proportion of bank's deposits is from low cost current and savings account, rather than term deposits.
 It reflects bank's ability to raise funds at low costs and therefore contributes to higher NIM which determines bank's profitability.
-Credit / Deposit Total advances/ Total deposits Credit-deposit ratio is analysed in conjunction with balance sheet patterns, operational and other financial parameters to understand any underlying issues in the entity.
+Overall Gearing Ratio Total Debt / Tangible Net worth CASA Ratio^^ (Demand deposits + Savings deposits)/ Total deposits CASA to Liabilities ratio ^^ (Demand deposits + Savings deposits)/ (Total deposits + Borrowings) High CASA to Liabilities Ratio means large proportion of bank's deposits is from relatively stable sources Credit / Deposit Total advances/ Total deposits Credit-deposit ratio is analysed in conjunction with balance sheet patterns, operational and other financial parameters to understand any underlying issues in the entity.
 Interest Coverage PBILDT / (Total interest and finance charges - Amortization of premium on Debentures - Interest capitalized) It indicates extent of cover available to meet interest payments.
 It is a simple indicator of debt coverage and cushion available to secured creditors.

-^{}Specific to Non-lending Financial Institutions
+^{}Specific to Non-lending Financial Institutions ^Specific to banks under Basel III regulations